wovo/torsor/readme.md

 (without the Celcius), because in that case X degrees Celcius is the same as X degrees Kelvin.
 (Let's forget about Fahrenheit and Reaumur.)
-In that case, 10 degrees + 20 degrees is without any doubt 10 degrees.
+In that case, 10 degrees + 20 degrees is without any doubt 30 degrees.

-If the value are tosor (absolute) temperatures, adding them is meaningless, insofar that it doesn't produce an absolute temperature or a temperature difference.
+If the values are tosor (absolute) temperatures, adding them is meaningless, insofar that it doesn't produce an absolute temperature or a temperature difference.
 One could argue that if the addition means something, it is that it produces something that:
-- when divided by 2, it yields an absolute (torsor) temperature
+- when divided by 2, yields an absolute (torsor) temperature
 - when you subtract an absolute (torsor) temperature from it, it yields an absolute (torsor) temperature.